MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/receive-side-scaling-version-2-rssv2-.md

 When a steering parameter is in the *active* state, it directs the traffic.
 From the moment of an RSS state transition that makes a parameter *inactive*, miniport drivers must track changes to the parameter until the reverse transition activates it again.
 This means that a miniport driver needs to track all updates to the default processor and indirection table entries while RSS is disabled for that scaling entity.
 When RSS is enabled, the current tracked state for the default processor and indirection table should take effect.

 For example, consider the scenario when software vRSS is already enabled.
 In this case, the indirection table already exists in the upper layer protocol and is actively used by the upper layer's software spreading code.
-If, during hardware RSS enablement, all entries start pointing to the primary processor before the updates to *move* the indirection table entries are issued to and executed by the hardware, the primary processor may experience a short jam.
+If, during hardware RSS enablement, all entries start pointing to the primary processor before the updates to *move* the indirection table entries are issued to and executed by the hardware, the primary processor might experience a short jam.
 If the miniport driver has tracked default processor and ITE information, it can direct traffic to where it is already expected by the upper layer.

 Note that while miniport drivers must track all updates to inactive steering parameters, they should defer validation of those parameters until the RSS state change attempts to make these parameters *active*.
-For example, with software spreading while RSS is disabled, upper layer protocols can use any processor for spreading (including outside the adapter's RSS set).
-The miniport dirver should fail the RSS state transition if it discovers that any tracked *inactive* steering parameters are invalid.
+For example, in the case of software spreading while hardware RSS is disabled, upper layer protocols can use any processor for spreading (including outside the adapter's RSS set).
+The upper layers ensure that, at the moment of RSS state transition, all *inactive* parameters are valid for the new RSS state.
+However, the miniport dirver should still validate the parameters and fail the RSS state transition if it discovers that any tracked *inactive* steering parameters are invalid.

 ### Initial state and updates to steering parameters